artlung/Open-Graph-Protocol-Plugin-for-WordPress/readme.txt

 This is very new at this point.

 The following data is a description of the metadata that at this point is just a placeholder:

-*   "Contributors" is a comma separated list of wp.org/wp-plugins.org usernames
-*   "Tags" is a comma separated list of tags that apply to the plugin
-*   "Requires at least" is the lowest version that the plugin will work on
-*   "Tested up to" is the highest version that you've *successfully used to test the plugin*.
-Note that it might work on higher versions... this is just the highest one you've verified.
-*   Stable tag should indicate the Subversion "tag" of the latest stable version, or "trunk," if you use `/trunk/` for stable.

 == Installation ==